Ancestral Instrument Method for Causal Inference without Complete Knowledge: Background

 \begin{definition}[Causal sufficiency~\cite{spirtes2000causation}] A given dataset satisfies causal sufficiency if in the dataset for every pair of observed variables, all their common causes are observed. \end{definition}

-In a DAG, d-separation is a graphical criterion that enables the identification of conditional independence between variables entailed in a DAG when the Markov property, faithfulness and causal sufficiency are satisfied~\cite{pearl2009causality,spirtes2000causation}.
+In a DAG, d-separation is a graphical criterion that enables the identification of conditional independence between variables entailed in the DAG when the Markov property, faithfulness and causal sufficiency are satisfied~\cite{pearl2009causality,spirtes2000causation}.